pietrofranceschi/Physalia_ML/README.md

 **Day 4**
 * Lasso and model tuning
 * Random Forest for regression and classification
-* Weak learning: the boosting approach
+* Slow learning: the boosting approach

 **Day 5**
 * Data visualization